tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

 Shutting down a *kernel*
 ------------------------
 When a notebook is opened, its "computational engine" (called the :ref:`kernel`) is automatically started.
-The kernel will keep running until is explicitly shut down.
+Closing the notebook browser tab, will not shut down the :ref:`kernel`, instead the kernel will keep running until is explicitly shut down.

 To shut down a kernel, go to the associated notebook and click on menu *File* -> *Close and Halt*.
-Alternatively, the :ref:`dashboard` has a tab named *Running* that shows all the running notebooks (i.e. kernels) and allows shutting them down.
+Alternatively, the :ref:`dashboard` has a tab named *Running* that shows all the running notebooks (i.e. kernels) and allows shutting them down (by clicking on the *Shutdown* button).

 Running a notebook
 ------------------